-The two primary sources of financial aid for undergraduate students include university-level scholarships, grants, and work-study and Knowlton School scholarships.
+The primary sources of financial aid for undergraduate students include scholarships, grants, work-study, and loans.

 Knowlton School Scholarships

 Travel scholarships may be available to students who participate in Knowlton-based travel programs.
-Interested students should consult with the faculty director of the program in which they desire to participate to learn about funding options.
 Travel scholarships are applied to a student’s account for the term in which the program’s credits are earned.
 Additional information and the Global Education Scholarship Application is available through the Global Engineering website.

 Architecture Research Travel Awards